Legal Teak for Decking

-FACT: Organizations such as INTERPOL, the U.S. Department of Justice, and the European Commission take an active interest in the legality of international shipments of wood, including Burmese teak used for decking.
+FACT: Organizations such as INTERPOL, the U.S. Department of Justice, and the European Commission take an active interest in the legality of international shipments of wood, including Southeast Asian teak used for decking.

 Why is wood really so important?